We’ve all heard of marathon pace, and seen numerous marathon pace charts, but how do you achieve your personal goal marathon pace?

 Our ego is the loudest voice we hear during our training, and especially during the race.
 I call mine Margie in my book.
 It’s that voice that tells you that you can’t keep up.
 That you won’t meet your goal.

 Everyone experiences negative thoughts, and it’s up to you to learn to manage them.
-I use this tactic to overcoming negative thoughts while running with success.
+I use this tactic to overcome negative thoughts while running.

 If you are dead set on a goal, it’s easy to get caught up in obsessing over the numbers on your watch.